Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach: Proposed Hybrid Learning Algorithm

 \section{Proposed Hybrid Learning Algorithm}

 We propose a Hybrid learner which is illustrated in Fig.~\ref{fig:hybrid-learner}.
 Our Hybrid learner consists of three deep neural networks that are (i) an actor network, (ii) a critic network, and (iii) a convolutional network.
-The inputs for training the deep neural networks are empirical data from the BCI signals, the wireless channel state and the computing load of the BS.
-The output of the proposed algorithm is the policy to jointly allocate power for the users' headsets, allocate radio resources for the uplink channels, and predict actions of the users based on the BCI signals.
+The inputs for training the deep neural networks are empirical data from the BCI signals, the wireless channel state, and the computing load of the BS.
+The output of the proposed algorithm is the policy to jointly allocate power for the users' headsets, allocate radio resources for the uplink channels, and predict the actions of the users based on the BCI signals.
 Let $\boldsymbol{\theta}$, $\boldsymbol{\Theta}$, and $\boldsymbol{\varphi}$ denote the parameters, i.e., weights and biases, of the actor network, critic network, and convolutional network, respectively.
 Our proposed training process for the Hybrid learner is illustrated in Algorithm 1.
-The details of the algorithm are as follows.